Navixy IoT Logic API

 Nodes

 Nodes are the functional elements of a flow, with each node handling a specific stage of the data lifecycle.
-There are three primary types of nodes:
+Common node types include:

 Nodes are connected through transitions (edges) that define the path data follows through the flow.